All Episodes

 Yeah, I'm super selfish.

-Okay, well, then maybe you are an alcoholic.
+Well, then maybe you are an alcoholic.

 Me too.

-I mean, they only have six albums, you know, so it's not too tough.
+You know, I mean, they only have six albums, you know, so it's not too tough.

-Yeah, at one point in time I could probably type all the lyrics to every song.
+Yeah, at one point in time, I could probably type all the lyrics to every song.

 I got burned out, but I still love the doors.

-What's your favorite door song?
+What's your favorite door song right now?

 I can do anything.

-I did a uh recitation of celebration of the lizard, you know, falling on the ground thing for an eighth grader to do in my parachute pants.
+I did a recitation of celebration of the lizard, you know, falling on the ground.

-But that's awesome.
+Oh, that's awesome.

 Yeah, it was fun.

-Uh yeah, I it sort of established a reputation for me after that now that I think about it.
+Yeah, it sort of established a reputation for me after that now that I think about it.

 And then there's the future's uncertain and the end is always near.

-That's that's is a great, great line.
+That's that is a great, great line.

 He had some dumb, dumb lines, but he had some great lines.

-Yeah, I I fucking loved him.
+Yeah, I fucking love Jim.

-So sort of some eclectic um retro uh influences that most people my age didn't have just because I was born.
+So sort of some eclectic retro influences that most people my age didn't have just because I was born, my parents were 41 when they had me.

-My oldest brother was 17 years older than me, so I was really not my generation.
+My oldest brother was 17 years older than me.

 This is insane.

-What no, no, my parents were like 39, 40, and 39, and my oldest sister is 16 years older than me.
+And my oldest sister is 16 years older than me.

 Wow, that's crazy.

-I don't know, uh, four rather.
+I don't know, a four rather.

 I'm the youngest of four, too.